identity-com/docs/docs/cruiser/walkthrough/instructions/Create Game.md

 }
 ```

 This test should execute without error.
-To run it you can either run `cargo test --features client` or `cargo test --features client --test all_tests instructions::create_profile::create_game_test -- --exact` to run only this test.
+To run it you can either run `cargo test --features client` or `cargo test --features client --test all_tests instructions::create_game::create_game_test -- --exact` to run only this test.